 This type of trap uses chemicals that mimic bed bug pheromones or kairomones.
 Kairomones attract bed bugs looking for a meal, and pheromones encourage bed bugs to aggregate.

 An example of a a pheromone trap is the Volcano Bed Bug Detector.
 This trap is designed to make bed bugs climb into a small plastic container with a see-through bottom.

-You can place it in small areas where you suspect bed bug activity — usually under or around the bed and nearby furniture.
+You can place it in areas where you suspect bed bug activity (such as under or around the bed and nearby furniture).